-This page contains common library technology acronyms with their meanings.
+This page contains a glossary of common library technology acronyms with their meanings.

 AAP – Authorized Access Point, text string that names the item for a BIBFRAME Authority (bf:authorizedAccessPoint).

 AACR2 – Anglo-American Cataloguing Rules, Second Edition, a set of cataloging rules succeeded by Resource Description and Access (RDA).